 Cyber-attacks are becoming more sophisticated, and U.S. government warnings have indicated that infrastructure assets, including pipelines, may be specifically targeted by certain groups.
 These attacks include, without limitation, malicious software, ransomware, attempts to gain unauthorized access to data, and other electronic security breaches.
-These attacks may be perpetrated by state-sponsored groups, "hacktivists", criminal organizations or private individuals (including employee malfeasance).
+These attacks, which could increase as a result of geopolitical events (including the Russian invasion of Ukraine), may be perpetrated by state-sponsored groups, "hacktivists", criminal organizations or private individuals (including employee malfeasance).
 These cybersecurity risks include cyber-attacks on both us and third parties who provide material services to us.
 In addition to disrupting operations, cyber security breaches could also affect our ability to operate or control our facilities, render data or systems unusable, or result in the theft of sensitive, confidential or customer information.
 These events could also damage our reputation, and result in losses from remedial actions, loss of business or potential liability to third parties.